WestDRI/slides/content/r_gis_brc/_index.md

 In an angular CRS or GCS:
 {{<br size="1">}}

-- Longitude (\\(\lambda\\)) represents the angle between the prime meridian and the meridian that passes through that location.
+- Longitude (\\(\lambda\\)) represents the angle between the prime meridian & the meridian that passes through that location
 {{<br size="1">}}

 - Latitude (\\(\phi\\)) represents the angle between the line that passes through the center of the earth and that location and its projection on the equatorial plane.
 {{<br size="1">}}

-Longitude and latitude are thus angular coordinates.
+Longitude & latitude are thus angular coordinates

 ---